jiy016/Recipe-Rating-Analysis-Prediction/README.md

   frameborder="0"
 ></iframe>

 p < 0.05.
-Thus, we reject the null hypothesis that number of steps is correlated to average ratings.
+Thus, we **reject the null hypothesis** that number of steps is correlated to average ratings.

 ### Framing a Prediction Problem

-We plan to create a **regression model** using above features to predict the **average rating** of the recipe.
-The reason we choose average rating is because the ratings shows people's overall opinion on the recipe and we want to know which recipes are most liked.
-We chose R^2, root mean squared error as these metrics are appropriate for evaluating a regressor.
+We plan to create a **regression model** using features in the recipes dataset to predict the average rating of the recipe.
+The reason we chose average rating is because the ratings show people’s overall opinion on the recipe and we want to know which recipes are most liked.
+We chose **$R^2$**, root mean squared error as these metrics are appropriate for evaluating a regressor.
 Additionally, we will evaluate the magnitude and direction of the coefficients, to inform which factors play the largest role and in what direction.

-R-squared (R^2): Represents the proportion of the variance in the dependent variable (the variable being predicted).
+**R-squared** ($R^2$): Represents the proportion of the variance in the dependent variable (the variable being predicted).
 A higher R-squared value indicates a better fit of the model to the data.

-Root Mean Squared Error (RMSE): Represents the average absolute differences between the predicted and observed values.
+**Root Mean Squared Error** (RMSE): Represents the average absolute differences between the predicted and observed values.
 Lower RMSE values indicate better fit.

-Coefficients: In a linear regression model, coefficients indicate the relationship (direction and magnitude) between the features and the outcome variable.
+**Coefficients**: In a linear regression model, coefficients indicate the relationship (direction and magnitude) between the features and the outcome variable.
 This is important for interpretability of our regressor.

 At the time of the prediction, we would NOT know the average rating.
 We would know the number of reviews, the number of steps, the nutritional content, the hand-written reviews, and the season the recipe was posted.